MaximMushko/webdriverio-test/README.md

 services: ['selenium-standalone']
 ```

-9. Plase, add timeout property into mocha setting, because by default mocha give you 10000 ms for each test.
+9. Please, add timeout property into mocha setting, because by default mocha give you 10000 ms for each test.

 ```javascript
  mochaOpts: {